 Meanwhile, one of the most preached benefits of cloud, namely that it is a cheaper alternative to on-premise, has been challenged as organisations discover just how quickly cloud costs can grow when future IT requirements are inevitably underestimated and the cost-per-usage model suddenly starts working against them.

 These factors have led to the realisation that some data centre resources are most definitely best situated within the immediate physical reach of an organisation, causing businesses to seek a solution that emulates the scalability and performance of the cloud while also keeping costs and security under control.

 Micro data centres house less than ten servers and 100 virtual machines, converging compute, storage and networking components with all of the necessary power, security and cooling in a much smaller physical footprint than traditional infrastructure.
 The result is a solution that allows businesses to enjoy the ability to scale according to their needs while also keeping complete control over their data.
-Liquid cooling vendor Iceotope reports 70% reductions in energy bills from micro data centre deployments and space savings of up to 75%.
+Liquid cooling vendor Iceotope reports big savings on energy bills in micro data centre deployments and space savings of up to 75%.

-Iceotope’s cooling systems, a core component of a micro data centre, are proven to reduce cooling energy consumption by 80% and use coolants that are 1000 times better at removing heat than air.
+Iceotope’s cooling systems, a core component of a micro data centre, are proven to reduce cooling energy consumption by up to 5 times and use coolants that are 1000 times better at removing heat than air.
 The technology allows businesses to get the most from server infrastructure and reduce footprint – providing significant cost savings and enhancing the overall business case for a micro data centre.